BrunoConti/snake-game/README.md

 # 🐍 The SNAKE GAME 🐍

-## Why I did it ?
-I develop the snake game to practice python and have some fun!
+Practicing python and having some fun!

 ## What I used ?
   - Python: https://www.python.org/